 Public libraries of Ontario, Wayne, Wyoming and Livingston Counties

-Below are libraries in the OWWL Library System that participated in The Great Give Back 2021!
-Return to the previous page for information about what libraries will be participating in GGB 2022.
+Below are libraries in the OWWL Library System that participated in past instances of The Great Give Back!
+Return to the previous page for information about what libraries will be participating in GGB this year.
 Please contact libraries directly for questions regarding offered programming.

 Food Drive September 28 – October 16 We are collecting non perishable food to donate to the food pantry that is located at the United Church of Christ in Castile.
 Each item you donate gets you registered to win a prize!
 We draw prizes each Saturday.

 Paws to Help October 16-30 Dansville Public Library is partnering with Humane Society of Livingston County for the Great Give Back of 2021.
 We are collecting cat food (dry or wet), cat litter (clay or clumpy), dog food, toys & treats from October 16- 30, 2021 where we have made a drop off box available in the library’s lobby.